armagansenol/acme-chat-app/README.md

 - **Framer Motion**: Provides animations and transitions.
 - **Jest**: For testing React components and logic.
 - **ESLint**: Linting for consistent and error-free code.
+- **State Management**: Since there's no complex state management involved useReducer and useContext hooks are used for state management.

 ## Getting Started